steerpath/react-native-steerpath-smart-map/README.md

 />;
 ```

-## Add configuration file (optional)
+## Using configuration file (optional)

 General naming for the configuration file is steerpath_config.json.
 If your Smart SDK Api Key requires other naming, name your configuration file according to that.
+There are two options of how to use config file:

+1. Add configuration file to your react native project folder and use startWithConfig(iOS/Android) or start(web) method of SmartMapMananger.
+See [config.js](https://bitbucket.org/nimbledevices/react-native-steerpath-smartmap/src/master/example/src/config.js) and [App.tsx](https://bitbucket.org/nimbledevices/react-native-steerpath-smartmap/src/master/example/src/App.tsx) or [App.web.tsx](https://bitbucket.org/nimbledevices/react-native-steerpath-smartmap/src/master/example/src/App.web.tsx) of our example application.

+2. Add a configuration file to your project.
+See platform specific instructions below.

 ### Android: